fread-ink/epub-cfi-resolver/README.md

 npm run build
 ```

 Then open `example/example.html` in a browser.
+It should be loaded through a web server, not from the filesystem.

 # Using with node.js